Submit an Article

 Article preview

-A lot of data on the internal structure of pegmatite deposits of Kolotovka, Bolshoy Severny, Vitimskoye, Maximikha, Lugovka deposits have been accumulated in recent years.
-They allow to refer fine-grained biotite granites to independent structural varieties.
-It is expedient to consider some peculiarities of interrelations of these rocks with large-crystalline varieties of pegmatites and to supplement the existing data on the forms of transition of typical vein granites into rocks of pegmatite appearance ...
+Much data on the internal structure of pegmatite deposits of Kolotovka, Bolshoy Severny, Vitimskoye, Maximikha, Lugovka have been accumulated in recent years.
+They allow us to refer fine-grained biotite granites to independent structural varieties.
+It is advisable to consider some features of interrelations of these rocks with coarse-crystalline varieties of pegmatites and to supplement the existing data on the forms of transition of typical vein granites into pegmatite-like rocks ...

 How to cite: Morakhovsky V.N.
 About some peculiarities of the process of rebirth of granites into pegmatites in pegmatite veins of the Mamsky district // Journal of Mining Institute.
 1965.
 Vol. 49.
 Iss.
 2. p.
 157-164.